Bright lights across the colour spectrum

 • Professor Simon Rushton

-Review of International Political Economy (RIPE) is honored to be partnering with BISA for its virtual workshops.
-RIPE will hold an additional virtual ECR workshop in January 2025 to run alongside the BISA virtual conference.
-We will send out the call for participants later in the year, but participants will need to have a paper accepted to the BISA virtual conference to take part.
+Review of International Political Economy (RIPE) is honoured to be partnering with BISA for its virtual workshops.
+RIPE will hold an additional virtual ECR workshop in January 2027 to run alongside the BISA virtual conference.
+We particularly encourage scholars from the Global South to apply and will send out the call for participants later in the year, but participants will need to have a paper accepted to the BISA virtual conference to take part.
 Those accepted to the workshop will have their BISA virtual conference fees paid and will also receive a year’s BISA membership.